23Link89/Link-s-madpack/README.md

-# Link's-madpack
+# TrashPack
-Bug reporting
+Bug reporting:

 When you make a bug report make sure that you are:

 1. Using the latest version

 2. Using the latest version of java

-3. The pack canot be eddited
+3. Not changing the pack in any way

-4. The crash in a pastebin or in the report
+4. Leaving a link to a pastebin of the crash
-That's all